-Special Levy Disputes
+What Are Special Levy Strata Disputes in Australia?

 A special levy is a type of fee that property owners must pay in addition to their regular strata fees.